iltlo/RM-ROS-Notes/learn/package-node.md

 ## Publisher
 - `ros::Publisher chatter_pub = n.advertise<std_msgs::String>("chatter", 1000)`
     - `advertise<>()` function tells ROS that we want to publish on a topic
-        - First parameter: topic name (Eg: "chatter")
+        - First parameter: topic name (E.g.: "chatter")
-        - Second parameter: size of message queue for publishing (Eg: buffer up a max of 1000 messages)
+        - Second parameter: size of message queue for publishing (E.g.: buffer up a max of 1000 messages)
-        - Return value: ros::Publisher object (Eg: chatter_pub)
+        - Return value: ros::Publisher object (E.g.: chatter_pub)
         - <topic_namespace::msg_object> to specify message type
         - Master node will notify the given topic subscribers, and negotiate peer-to-peer connection with this node (http://wiki.ros.org/Master)
         - If all the returned Publisher objects are **destroyed**, topic will automatically unadvertise.  **?**